sweco-sejuva/sejuva_FME_vm/README.md

 ## Edit settings.json
 * `git.username`    The GitHub username of the account containing your repository
 * `git.repository`  The GitHub repository containing this file
-* `git.branch`      The GitHub repository branch for this particular virtual machine
+* `git.branch`      The GitHub repository branch for this particular virtual machine.
+Also the AMI Description.

 * `aws.name_tag`    The `Name` tag that will be attached to the various items created in AWS
+* `aws.region_name` The EC2 region that will be hosting the virtual Machines.
+Full list under [Amazon Elastic Compute Cloud (Amazon EC2)]( here: )https://docs.aws.amazon.com/general/latest/gr/rande.html)
 * `aws.s3_bucket_name`  The name of your AWS S3 bucket that will contain the static webpage
-* `aws.region_name` The EC2 region that will be hosting the virtual Machines

 * `fme.timezone`    The desired timezone for the virtual machine
 * `fme.password`    The desired password for the virtual machine